mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 if the charger is available - if it is, you will be able to travel through Latvia and charge in Lithuania for free.

+[IONITY](https://ionity.eu) is building two chargers in Estonia.
+The price is an outrageous 0,79€/kWh, but could be life-saving if need be.
+Alternatively, you can try [ZSE Drive](https://zsedrive.sk) which roams on Ionity chargers, with a 24 hours flat rate of 39€/24h.
+That's really interesting option since charging 100kWh during the 24-hour window will bring the price down to a reasonable 0,39€/kWh.
+See the "Slovakia" section for tips on how to register.

 # Latvia

 [CSDD](https://www.csdd.lv/en/) is a national road maintenance authority that